Basic Information

 Buildings

-- The house is in the Federal style with Palladian features and of hand-sawed construction from timber found on the property (National Register).
+- The house is built in the Federal style with Palladian features using hand-sawed construction from timber found on the property (1).

 - National Register of Historic Places